Redeye’s Climate Aware Photography course and certification is available to book now!

 "The variety of information presented in a variety of ways - facts and infographics, lecturer and break out groups for discussion is so much more engaging than a speaker and presentation of 'slides'.
 In this way it was easy and comfortable to absorb the facts and information given - of which there was plenty.
 And there was always an opportunity to stop and ask questions, and later discuss ideas with others, making it a full on participatory course.” - Previous course particpant

 - The Carbon Literacy Project is run by the Carbon Literacy Trust, based in Manchester UK.
 Their aim is to offer everyone the chance to take part in training about climate change and Carbon Literacy.

 - Find out more at their website.

 It is open to photographers of any genre, experience and background.
 This is a space for you to learn more about the effects of climate change worldwide, discuss photography’s impact on the environment and commit to reducing your own carbon footprint within your photographic work and your lifestyle.

 The 3 sessions run on the 29th January, 5th February and 12th of February; 2024.

 Each session runs from 4pm until 6:30pm.

 Online!
 You will need an internet connection and a computer, smartphone or tablet.
 It will take place online via zoom to try and make it as accessible as possible.
 If you have any specific access needs please get in touch and let us know.

 There are only 20 places available to book, so if you are interested please try to book your place as soon as possible!
-However, we will be running several courses per year, so don’t worry if you can’t make this first one as there will be many more opportunities.
+If you're unable to make this course, follow us on social media or subscribe to our newsletter to hear about future courses with us.